pmlopes/minpsp/readme.txt

 0.8.7
 * Updated SVN
 * Since ps2dev started to use the patches I was hosting, legacy builds are over
+* Update GCC 4.3.2
+* Update GMP 4.2.3

+0.8.6
-* Updated SDK to build with the flags -Werror and -pedantic
+* Update SDK to latest SVN 2418
-* Added profiling support to the makefiles
+* Some tweak on the SDK

 0.8.5
 * Updated PSPLINKUSB